 Fresh Prescription is a fruit and vegetable prescription program that brings together the healthcare system and the food system, fostering innovative relationships to build a healthy sustainable food system in Detroit.
 This promising approach to a healthier food system connects patients to fresh, locally-grown produce while providing direct economic benefits to small and midsize farmers.

 Low-income patients with chronic disease, caregivers of young children and pregnant women are referred to the Fresh Prescription program by their primary care physician.
 A clinician meets with participants and their families to discuss healthy eating and assess fruit and vegetable consumption, access to healthy food, and knowledge and skills for choosing, preparing and eating fresh fruits and vegetables.
 The clinician gives the participants a prescription to “eat more fruits and vegetables” and helps set goals for healthy eating.
-Patients "fill" their prescription at a partnering farm stand or market, where they also recieve nutrition counseling, cooking demonstations and other educational support for making meaningful, healthy eating changes.
+Patients "fill" their prescription at a partnering farm stand or market, where they also receive nutrition counseling, cooking demonstrations and other educational support for making meaningful, healthy eating changes.

 Our vision is to grow Fresh Prescription into a city-wide network of partnering health centers, local food retailers (farmers markets, farmers, mobile markets, etc.) and community partners working together to provide fresh, local fruits and vegetables to patients and critical support programming & services like nutrition education, cooking demonstrations, health coaching and more.
-Helping to create healthy communities and community environments that support healthy lifestyles, healthy behaviors and a healthy local food system.
+Helping to create healthy communities and community environments that support healthy lifestyles, healthy behaviors, and a healthy local food system.

 In 2014, two new sites joined: American Indian Health and Family Services (AIHFS), and Joy-Southfield CDC in partnership with Henry Ford Health System.